Fully spectral scheme for the linear BGK equation on the whole space: Introduction

 The main idea is to fix $K,N\in\mathbb{N}$ and approximate $h$ by

 where the coefficients $\tilde{C}_{k,n}$ satisfy the system: $\forall 0\leq k\leq K,\forall 0\leq n\leq N$,

 and $\tilde{C}_{K+1,n}=0$ for all $0\leq n \leq N$.

 We then state the discrete conservation laws.
-The key property for this result is that the projection $\Pi_{X_N}$ is self-adjoint in $L^2(\rho)$, so for every $f\in L^{2}(\rho)$ and $P\in X_{N}$, it holds that
+The key property for this result is that the projection $\Pi_{\mathbb{P}_N}$ is self-adjoint in $L^2(\rho)$, so for every $f\in L^{2}(\rho)$ and $P\in \mathbb{P}_N$, it holds that

-In Section 4, we use an implicit Euler scheme to discretize the fully projected system (\ref{equation/schema_discret_2}) in time, and exhibit once again every discrete conservation laws.

-Section 5 is devoted to the proof of Theorem \ref{theoreme/main}.
+In Section \ref{section/3}, we use an implicit Euler scheme to discretize the fully projected system (\ref{equation/schema_discret_2}) in time, and exhibit once again every discrete conservation laws.
+Section \ref{section/4} is devoted to the proof of Theorem \ref{theoreme/main}.
 The proof proceeds in two main steps.
 The first one is to build an entropy functional $\mathcal{H}_{1}$, which is sufficient to prove hypocoercivity in the harmonic case.
 The second one is to complete this first entropy to get an entropy functional $\mathcal{H}_{2}$ which is used to prove hypocoercivity in the non-harmonic case.
+We illustrate numerically some properties of our scheme in Section \ref{section/5}.
+Conclusions are gathered in Section \ref{section/6} and Annex \ref{section/orthonormalpolynomials} contains reminders on orthonormal polynomials.